Setting up a SAML Integration

 On the next pages, you’ll configure the SAML settings.

-5. From the Application username drop-down, select Okta username.
+From the Application username drop-down, select the username that corresponds to your provider.

 The rest of the settings can be ignored.

-7. On the last page for the Are you a customer or partner? prompt, select I'm an Okta customer adding an internal app.
+On the last page for the Are you a customer or partner? prompt, select the customer that corresponds to your provider.

 View Setup Instructions